2022 Chevy Silverado ZR2 Delivers Shocking Performance

-The Chevrolet Silverado gets a much-needed makeover for 2022, but what I'm most excited about is the new off-road-specific ZR2 trim.
+Chevrolet's Silverado pickup gets a much-needed makeover for 2022, but what I'm most excited about is this new off-road-specific ZR2 model.
 What sets this truck apart from other off-road pickups is its set of Multimatic DSSV dampers -- suspension components that borrow Formula 1 technology to create a no-compromise ride both on and off the pavement.

 Multimatic shocks ditch their internal shims for tiny variable-rate spring valves, which allow Chevy to precisely tune their action.
 On top of that, by changing the shape of the oil opening, the shock behaves firmly on pavement but instantly softens up when you hit the dirt.
 It's like having electronically adjustable dampers, but you never have to put the truck into a different drive mode.
-If you want to nerd out on this technology, editor Antuan Goodwin has a great explainer.
+If you want to nerd out on this technology, editor Antuan Goodwin has a great explainer, but I'm here to drive the ZR2 and find out for myself if this expensive hardware is worth the money.
+I grabbed the key and headed out into the desert terrain surrounding Palm Springs, CA.

 When these shocks are paired with the Silverado's 6.2-liter V8 engine and 10-speed automatic transmission, the result is a truck that can scoot along quickly when the road is smooth, but then hit the dirt without breaking a sweat.
 Pushing out 420 horsepower and 460 pound-feet of torque, the V8 delivers its power smoothly, with a glorious note coming from the optional Borla cat-back exhaust.

-However, this isn't a Ford F-150 Raptor.
+However, this isn't a full-blown Ford F-150 Raptor competitor.
 The Silverado ZR2 only has a bit more than 9 inches of suspension travel in the front and a little over 10 inches in the rear.
-Meanwhile, a Raptor has 14 inches up front and 15 inches out back, so it'll run all over the Chevy in desert whoops.
+Meanwhile, a Raptor has 14 inches up front and 15 inches out back, so it'll run all over the Chevy when traversing desert whoops.
 Still, the Silverado's ride quality is much more compliant and comfortable than the Toyota Tundra TRD Pro or the Nissan Titan Pro-4X.

 The ZR2 has a few drive modes, but they don't affect the shock tuning.
 Instead, these settings modify the traction control, throttle mapping, transmission tuning and so on.
 Off-Road mode will loosen up the traction settings and let the tail hang out a bit, and it's best for high-speed dirty fun times.
 Terrain mode is best for slow-speed rock crawling, and when the truck is also in low-range four-wheel drive, one-pedal driving is enabled.
 This allows the driver to just worry about moderating the throttle when doing any precise, slow-speed driving.
 The brakes are applied when your foot is lifted off the throttle, so no left-foot braking is necessary.
 It's a neat trick.